 The Americans with Disabilities Act or ADA is a major federal civil rights law that protects the rights of people with disabilities.
-Disabilities that are covered by the law include any physical or mental impairment that substantially limits one or more major life activities.
-Persons with a history of such an impairment, persons who are regarded by others as having such an impairment or persons who are associated with persons with such an impairment are also covered by the law.
+Disabilities that are covered by the law include any physical or mental impairment that substantially limits major life activities; Persons with a history of such an impairment, persons who are regarded by others as having such an impairment, or persons who are associated with persons with such an impairment are also covered by the law.

 The law provides protection from discrimination and mandates accessibility to persons with disabilities in several areas: employment, public transportation, public entities, private businesses, telecommunications and many others.
 Please note that housing is not covered by the ADA.
 Housing rights for persons with disabilities are covered by the federal Fair Housing Act.

 For more information, visit the New England ADA Center.

 According to the National Center for Education Statistics, over 700,000 college students – or 3.5% – have some type of disability.
 Disabled students are entitled to the same quality of education as everyone.
 These guides provided below walk readers with disabilities through their legal rights, where to find assistance on campus, and provides an extensive list of websites, apps and software resources designed for students’ specific needs.

 For more information, go to:

 College Resources For Students with Disabilities

 Support for Students with Intellectual Disabilities